elasticpath/epcc-cli/docs/tutorial.md

    * epcc update customer email=test@test.com name "James Smith"
    * epcc update customer last_read=entity name "Jacob Smith"

 8. The alias `last_read=entity` is a special one, and it refers to the last entity with type `customer` that the EPCC CLI saw, similarly when you get a list of all entities (i.e., epcc get customers), you will see aliases like `last_read=array[0]` which is the first element in the last array it was seen.
 Other aliases may exist as well, so use the `epcc aliases list <resource_type>` to see them.
+   - Some resources require other resource IDs at creation to tie related components together (for example, when adding components to bundles).
+In these cases, the generated ID might not be immediately available for entry, though aliases for the required components exist.
+To solve this, use the pattern `<target_id_key> alias/<resource>/name=<alias_name>/id`.
+This syntax tells the system to extract the ID field from the resource identified by the alias.
+   - For example, the `publish-catalog-with-bundles` action under the `pxm-how-to.yml` runbook includes the line `components.dogbed.options[0].id alias/product/name=Fluffy_Bed/id`.
+This command says that the `dogbed` component ID (under `options`) should use the ID from the product aliased with the name `Fluffy_Bed`.

 9. The output of the epcc cli contains a lot of output, however almost all the output is on [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)), and the only thing *for crud commands* that is output is the JSON response, this means you can pipe the output to a JSON processing library like so:
 ```shell